WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ### 5.3 Implications: The Absence of Foundational Data

-### 5.3 Implications: The Absence of Foundational Data

 The FOI’s revelation of a **data void** exposes a fundamental contradiction in current policy:
 transparency reforms cannot succeed without basic, measurable data on the very instrument that enables transparency — the transcript itself.